Comprehensive Condo Insurance Quotes

 Let our local Edmonton brokers assist you in putting together the best condominium insurance policy to fit your needs and lifestyle.
 Start a quote and talk to one of our experts today.

 In Edmonton, most condominium corporation policies will only cover items that are part of the building - for example the common areas, parking lots, elevators, etc. While it's nice to be able to share in these amenities, as an owner, you also assume certain responsibilities and liabilities when things go wrong.

 Also, most condo corporation policies will not provide coverage for your personal contents, personal liability, or any upgrades you've done to your unit.
 So if a burglar breaks in and steals your belongings, or a visitor slips in your unit and sues you, or a fire damages upgraded hardwood flooring and granite countertops that you installed, you could be old of luck without a condominium insurance package to protect you.

-To know what kind of insurance package you need, a leading question should be, "What do I actually need to cover?".
+To know what kind of insurance package you need, the leading question should be, "What do I actually need to cover?".
 A good place to start is a review of your condo wordings.
-Some condo corporations have a Walls-in (also referred to as an All-In policy) that covers everything within the interior of the unit, including the interior surfaces of walls, floors and ceilings of every single individual unit.
+Some condo corporations have a Walls-In policy (also referred to as an All-In policy) that covers everything within the interior of the unit, including the interior surfaces of walls, floors and ceilings of every single individual unit.

-A Bare Walls-In policy covers real property, from the framing inward, but will not cover any fixtures or installations (such as your floors, cabinets, or countertops).
+A Bare Walls-In policy covers real property, from the framing inward, but will not cover any fixtures or installations (such as flooring, cabinets, or countertops).

-Finally, on the other end of the spectrum are Bareland policies, where essentially nothing of the structure is covered whatsoever.
-In this case, the owner should be purchasing a a homeowner's policy (or equivalent coverage) with full coverage for the building itself in case of a loss.
+Finally, on the other end of the spectrum are Bareland policies, where essentially none of the structure is covered whatsoever.
+In this case, the owner should be purchasing a homeowner's policy (or equivalent coverage) with full coverage for the building itself in case of a loss.